Linneaus UniversityAbout Linnaeus University:

 Location: Vaxjo, Sweden

 Academics Available: Business administration, economics, management, international studies, international relations, political science, psychology etc. (see Classes Available below).
+To view a guide to choosing appropraite courses click here.
+To view all courses available to exchange students click here.

 Classes are available in set programs, during each semester.
 Note: students enroll in a pre-set Linnaeus program consisting of four specific modules or courses.
 The following programs are currently available: